Antillean crested hummingbird: Food and feeding

 Its diet consists of arthropods and nectar as flowering shrubs (Lantana, Euphorbia), vines and from lower parts of hedges and large flowering trees such as the capparis tree; others include Hibiscus, Bauhinia, Tabebuia, Delonix.
 Antillean Crested Hummingbird feed from near the ground and up to the canopy of tall trees but appear to prefer flowering plants of the understory.
 Small arthropods may be collected from plant surfaces or hawked for in air.

 Conservation status

 Not globally threatened (Least Concern).
 CITES II.
 Restricted-range species: present in Puerto Rico and the Virgin Islands EBA and Lesser Antilles EBA.
 Common resident.
-Particularly common at sea-level, with densities of at least 6–10 pairs/km2 on St Lucia, at least 4–8 pairs/km² on Guadeloupe, and at least 3–5 pairs/km² on Dominica.
+Particularly common at sea-level, with densities of at least 6–10 pairs/km2 on St Lucia, at least 4 to 8 pairs/km2 on Guadeloupe, and at least 3 to 5 pairs/km2 on Dominica.
 Widespread throughout Lesser Antilles, occurring at all altitudes and in all habitat types; ready occupation of man-made habitats suggests that habitat loss is unlikely to be a problem.